What is That in Your Kombucha? (The Secret Lives of Bacteria & Yeast Living in Your Kombucha)

-Kombucha is a pretty mysterious fermented probiotic drink.
+Kombucha seems like a pretty mysterious fermented probiotic drink.
 After all, the composition and ingredients of each batch are always slightly (or a lot) different from the next, depending on several factors: the length of time of the ferment, the size of the SCOBY (Symbiotic Culture of Bacteria and Yeast), the type and strength of tea, whether or not there was a 2nd ferment, the type of sugar used, and on and on!

-What is in the SCOBY and the Kombucha Tea?
+What is in Your Kombucha Tea?

 Because of the fermentation process, there are trace amounts of alcohol in most kombuchas.
 Generally, this amount is extremely small, less than 0.5 % alcohol.
 If the amount of alcohol is over this limit, the federal government requires labeling to inform consumers of the alcohol content.
 Some kombucha teas, however, have been found to have a much higher percentage of alcohol.
 I personally have never experienced any problems with any kombucha having too great an alcohol content---one enough to affect me.
 However, people with alcohol sensitivities should probably take some care.

 The sugar that is used to ferment the kombucha is consumed by the SCOBY, for the most part.
 However, depending on the length of time of fermentation, the SCOBY may not have had time to consume all the sugar if it is a shorter ferment.
-Or, some people just like their kombucha a little sweeter--in that case, yes, there will be sugar in the kombucha.
+Or, some people just like their kombucha a little sweeter--in that case, yes, there will be some sugar in the kombucha.
 Hannah Crum of Kombucha Camp states that there is generally about 2 to 6 grams of sugar in an unflavored 8 ounce glass of kombucha.
 To compare, there is about 24 grams of sugar in a glass of orange juice.

 I like longer ferments for my kombucha, so they tend to be more tart than sweet.
 In my opinion, I'm not that concerned with the sugar content.
 In addition, the creators of the Whole30 lifestyle plan, which is modeled after the paleo diet, state that kombucha is one of the drinks that are fine to have on the plan...and added sugar is NOT allowed on this plan whatsoever.

 Yes, it is very possible for kombucha to contain a bit of caffeine.
 It will not be nearly as great as coffee, and most people will probably feel no effects.
 However, again, if you are sensitive to caffeine, you can make your kombucha with decaffeinated teas.
 The base of most kombucha tea is from Camellia sinensis, out of which White Tea (the least caffeinated), Green Tea, Oolong Tea, and finally Black Tea (the most caffeinated) originate.
+All of these contain a bit of caffeine to one extent or another.

 Bacteria and Yeast Strains

 This is my favorite part of kombucha!
 These strains of yeast and bacteria are what cause kombucha to be so good for you!
 They are what cause the unique fermentation process!
 There are different strains in different cultures of SCOBY...they will not always be the same.
-It depends on the environment and where you got your SCOBY: if it is a "wild fermentation," if you obtained one from a friend, if you "grew" one from some starter liquid, or the lab if it is culture that has been "created."
+It depends on your environment and where you got your SCOBY: if it is a "wild fermentation," if you obtained one from a friend, if you "grew" one from some starter liquid, or even a lab if it is culture that has been "created."

 The strains of yeast and bacteria are what causes kombucha to have its special flavor and also what causes the fizzing in the fermentation process.
 Yes, those bubbles are good to see!
 These strains of yeast and bacteria are what helps to heal our guts and provide many other health benefits---more on that in another article.